What Should Your Next Step In Authorship Be?

 Self-doubt is a tricky little fear that gets into your head and stops you from doing all the things that would ultimately create the best version of yourself.

 Want to try going to gym?
 The health benefits would be great but a little voice is telling you that people would judge and laugh and that that matters more than your health.

 Want to try travelling the world?
-The experience and cultural sights would enhance your knowledge but a little voice is telling you it’s too difficult and that matters more than sightseeing.
+The experience and cultural sights would enhance your knowledge but a little voice is telling you it’s too difficult and that that matters more than sightseeing.

 Want to try writing a book?
-The success, fun and accomplishment of doing so would be incredible but a little voice is telling you that you’re no good at it and that matters more than trying to improve.
+The success, fun and accomplishment of doing so would be incredible but a little voice is telling you that you’re no good at it and that that matters more than trying to improve.